-At Ashmore we recognise the importance of Corporate Social Responsibility (CSR) incorporating transparency, fairness, accountability and integrity and believe that these principles are fundamental to the Group's operations.
-Ashmore Group plc has been a listed company since October 2006 and we see our approach to CSR as continually evolving.
+Ashmore recognises the importance of Corporate Social Responsibility (CSR) incorporating transparency, fairness, accountability and integrity and believes that these principles are fundamental to the Group's operations.

-The Group continues to monitor best practice developments in all relevant areas of CSR, including our approach to investing, our community programmes, our employees, and environmental management.
-Our CSR programme and initiatives are designed to be relevant to the nature and scale of our business and to protect and reinforce our reputation and integrity.
-We look forward to building upon these firm foundations for the future.
+The Group continues to monitor best practice developments in all relevant areas of CSR, including its approach to investing, community programmes, employees, and environmental management.
+Ashmore's CSR programme and initiatives are designed to be relevant to the nature and scale of its business and to protect and reinforce the Group's reputation and integrity.
+Ashmore looks forward to building upon these firm foundations for the future.

-Consistent with the various philosophies explained herein, Ashmore is a signatory to the UN Principles for Responsible Investment (UNPRI).
+Consistent with the various philosophies explained herein, Ashmore is a signatory of the UN Principles for Responsible Investment (UNPRI).